thegeeklab/drone-docker-buildx/README.md

 ## Versioning

-The tags follow the major version of Docker, e.g. `20`, and the minor and patch part reflects the "version" of the plugin.
+The tags follow the major version of Docker, e.g. `20`, and the minor and patch parts reflect the `version` of the plugin.
 A full example would be `20.12.5`.
-Minor versions may introduce breaking changes, while patch versions may be considered non-breaking.
+Minor versions can introduce breaking changes, while patch versions can be considered non-breaking.

 ## Community